QKing-Official/Paymenter-Installer/README.md

 - Full credits too [Paymenter](https://github.com/Paymenter/Paymenter), Corwin and all other contributors of Paymenter.

 ## License
 Use this script at your own risk.
-By running it, you agree to the license.
+By running it, you agree to the QKOL v3.0 license.